Press

 Endlessly relayable message

-Dripl hopes that commuters will eventually take the magnets with them or request a magnet from them to hang in their office.
+Dripl hopes commuters will eventually take the magnets home with them or request one themselves to hang in their office.
 "We deliberately chose magnets instead of stickers.
-A magnet is more expensive to make than a regular sticker, yes, but it ensures that the message can be reused or passed on endlessly.
-And that is also our goal, to continue to inspire people." concludes Colin Deblonde.
+A magnet is more expensive to produce than a regular sticker, yes, but it ensures that the message can be reused or passed on endlessly.
+And that's also our goal: to continue to inspire people," concludes Colin Deblonde.